neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Bootstrapping.rst

 Run Levels
 ==========

-There are two pre-defined levels to which FLOW3 can be initialized:
+There are two pre-defined levels to which TYPO3 Flow can be initialized:

-* *compiletime* brings FLOW3 into a state which allows for code generation and other low-level tasks which can only be done while FLOW3 is not yet fully ready for serving user requests.
+* *compiletime* brings TYPO3 Flow into a state which allows for code generation and other low-level tasks which can only be done while TYPO3 Flow is not yet fully ready for serving user requests.
 Compile time has only limited support for Dependency Injection and lacks support for many other functions such as Aspect-Oriented Programming and Security.

-* *runtime* brings FLOW3 into a state which is fully capable of handling user requests and is optimized for speed.
+* *runtime* brings TYPO3 Flow into a state which is fully capable of handling user requests and is optimized for speed.
 No changes to any of the code caches or configuration related to code is allowed during runtime.

-The bootstrap's methods ``buildCompiletimeSequence()`` and ``buildRuntimeSequence()`` conveniently build a sequence which brings FLOW3 into either state on invocation.
+The bootstrap's methods ``buildCompiletimeSequence()`` and ``buildRuntimeSequence()`` conveniently build a sequence which brings TYPO3 Flow into either state on invocation.

 Request Handlers